 - Child mode, child lock, or kiosk mode

-Meet the Tonie – the original music player gift that rocked my toddler’s world!
-It’s a red box-shaped speaker with a magnetic top where adorable characters “sit.”
-Simply place a character on the speaker, and the music starts playing.
+The Tonie Box is what started the music revolution in my house.
+It’s a red box-shaped speaker with a magnetic top.
+Place a character on the speaker, and the music starts playing.

-Parents, get ready for Creative Audio Characters.
-Record your voice, download free content, or transfer your own audio tracks – the possibilities are endless.
+Creative Audio Characters let you record your voice, download free content, or transfer your audio tracks for endless listening possibilities.

-The Yoto Player is super simple to use but has a bunch of cool features for parents.
+The Yoto Player is super simple to use but has many cool features for parents.

 You buy audio cards that play music and songs.
-You can listen to your favorite characters like Disney, Pixar, etc. Kids put the card in the card slot to play them.
+You can listen to your favorite characters like Disney, Pixar, etc. Kids put the cards in the card slot to play them.

 There are simple control buttons to skip songs and adjust the volume.
 There is a pixel display that animates the audio without being a screen.
 There is a headphone jack for older children.

-Parents will enjoy the Bluetooth connectivity to play music just like a regular speaker, blank mixtape cards to upload their favorite songs to (or record their favorite stories to in your own voice), kid-friendly podcasts, kid-friendly radio stations, and the beloved sleep training nightlight.
+The Yoto player has Bluetooth connectivity, blank mixtape cards to upload your favorite songs to (or record stories in your voice), kid-friendly podcasts, and kid-friendly radio stations.

-My family members have these players and they can’t get enough of them.
-They will quietly sit and listen to their books and songs during quiet time at home while mom grabs a cup of coffee and kicks her feet up with her own book.
+My family members have these players, and they can’t get enough of them.
+They will quietly sit and listen to their books and songs during quiet time at home while mom grabs a cup of coffee and kicks her feet up with her book.

-Like the Tonie and Yoto players, Jooki uses physical tokens that magnetically attach to the device, playing different songs and stories.
-But here’s the twist: Jooki’s tokens are fully customizable.
+The physical tokens magnetically attach to the device, playing different songs and stories.
+Jooki’s tokens are fully customizable.
 There are no pre-set tracks or stories.

 Remember, the player runs on batteries, so rechargeable batteries are a smart investment (these are the ones we use at my house).